French ship Thérèse (1665)

-The Thérèse was a 58-gun ship of the line of the French Navy.
-She was designed and built by François Pomet in Toulon Dockyard between 1662 and 1665, and was classed as a vaisseau de troisième rang (ship of the third rank).
+Thérèse was a 58-gun ship of the line of the French Navy.
+She was designed and built by François Pomet in Toulon Dockyard between 1662 and 1665 and was classed as a vaisseau de troisième rang (ship of the third rank).
 She was part of a French relief effort to Candia during a siege by the Ottomans and was sunk on 24 July 1669 after an explosion in her powder magazine.
 At the time she was a flagship of the expedition.

 History

 French troops in Candia.
 Illustration by Giuseppe Lorenzo Gatteri, 1863.

-The Thérèse arrived at Candia on 19 June 1669 in company with 17 transport ships and 6,000 French soldiers.
+Thérèse arrived at Candia on 19 June 1669 in company with 17 transport ships and 6,000 French soldiers.
 The French force was there to support the Venetian forces during the Siege of Candia.
 Another 24 French warships arrived on 3 July.
 Six days after their arrival the leader of the French corps, François de Vendôme, Duc de Beaufort, was killed in battle and Philippe de Montaut-Bénac took over.
 On 10 July a council of all the leaders of the allied armies took place and the decision was made to use the fleet to attack the Turks northwest of the city, as this part of the city was totally impoverished.
 After the bombardment the allied forces aimed to strike and repel the Turks.
 24 July was selected as the day of the operation.
 As planned that day, the whole Navy sailed west of the city to the mouth of the river Giofyros.
 The fleet comprised 58 warships mounting 1100 cannon.
-For three hours the fleet continuously bombarded the Turks, when suddenly La Thérèses powder magazine caught fire, resulting in the destruction of the ship.
+For three hours the fleet continuously bombarded the Turks, when suddenly Thérèses powder magazine caught fire, resulting in the destruction of the ship.
 Only seven of her crew survived out of 350.
 Immediately after this incident there was great confusion in the French naval force and the fleet's commander, Vincenzo Rospigliosi, ordered the bombardment to be abandoned, and sailed the fleet to the island of Dia.

-The accident seriously damaged the citizens' and sailors' morale and caused divisions in the military leadership.
+The incident seriously damaged the citizens' and sailors' morale and caused divisions in the military leadership.
 The leader of the French force, Philippe de Montaut, decided to withdraw from the city, having sustained casualties of over 2,000 dead and injured, and suffering a shortage of food and supplies.

 Captain General Francesco Morosini, tried in vain to change de Montaut's mind.
 Eventually, between 16 and 21 August, the whole French fleet sailed away leaving the allied forces, a total of 3,600 men, consisting of Venetians, Italians, English, Scottish, Germans and Greeks, to fight alone against over 60,000 Turks.
 A few days later Morosini was informed that Turkish reinforcements had arrived in Crete, and decided to surrender the city.
 He signed the capitulation on 6 September and the city was handed over to the Turks.